grow-assistant/sales-assistant/docs/templates/public_low_daily_fee/general_manager_initial_outreach_1.md

 [ICEBREAKER]

-[SEASON_VARIATION], I wanted to share how Swoop Golf’s on-course ordering platform can simplify operations at [FacilityName].
-From beverage cart requests to snack-bar orders and to-go pickups, everything is centralized to help lower-fee facilities maintain quality service without overburdening staff.
+[SEASON_VARIATION], I'd love to introduce Swoop Golf—a platform that enables golfers to effortlessly order food & beverages from their mobile devices.
+We've recently expanded into a streamlined golf experience platform, covering everything from on-course requests to snack bar orders and quick-service dining.

-We’re inviting 2–3 operations to partner with us at no cost for 2025 to customize our platform for their specific needs.
-For example, at Pinetree Country Club, F&B revenue jumped 54% and wait times dropped 40%—results we think [FacilityName] could replicate.
+We're inviting 2-3 courses to join us at no cost for 2025, to help us perfect our offering for busy public courses.
+At similar courses, this model has reduced average order times by 40%, improving player satisfaction and keeping pace of play moving.

-Would a short call on Thursday at 2 PM or Friday at 10 AM work to explore this further?
-If those times aren’t ideal, feel free to suggest another.
+Swoop will help increase F&B revenue while making it easier for your players to get what they need.
+Let's chat about how this might work for [ClubName]?